Xi Jinping presided over the first meeting of the 20th Central Committee for Comprehensively Deepening Reform, emphasizing integrity, innovation, hard work, and writing a new chapter in reform and opening up on the new journey - Breaking Latest News

 The meeting emphasized that since the 18th National Congress of the Communist Party of China, we have comprehensively deepened reform with great political courage, adhered to goal-oriented, highlighted problem-oriented, dared to break into deep-water areas, dared to gnaw hard bones, dared to venture into dangerous beaches, dared to face new contradictions and new challenges, and resolutely The shortcomings of various systems and mechanisms have been eliminated, and a new situation has been opened up with unprecedented strength.
 In the past 10 years of the new era, the reforms we have promoted are all-round, deep-seated, and fundamental, and the achievements we have made are historic, revolutionary, and groundbreaking.
 Looking around the world, no country or political party can have such political courage and historical responsibility, dare to make drastic changes, turn the blade inward, and self-revolution, and no country or political party can promote such a large-scale and large-scale revolution in such a short period of time.
 Such a large-scale reform is a distinctive feature and significant advantage of the socialist system with Chinese characteristics.

 On the new journey, we will continue to promote comprehensive and deepening reforms.
 We must uphold and strengthen the leadership of the party, set the direction of reform, clarify goals and tasks, and do a good job in all tasks with scientific planning and innovative courage.
-We must do a good job in major reform tasks to overcome difficulties, coordinate the overall situation, grasp the key points, focus on major issues in the comprehensive construction of a socialist modern country, plan and promote reforms, make good use of the favorable conditions created by institutional reforms, and strive to eliminate the shortcomings of various systems and mechanisms, adjust Overcome some difficulties in the deep-seated interest structure.
-It is necessary to strengthen reform investigation and research, go to places and departments where contradictions and problems are concentrated, go deep into the grassroots, go to the masses, observe the facts, and dissect the sparrows.
+We must do a good job in major reform tasks to overcome difficulties, coordinate the overall situation, grasp the key points, focus on major issues in the comprehensive construction of a socialist modern country, plan and promote reforms, make good use of the favorable conditions created by institutional reforms, and strive to eliminate the shortcomings of various systems and mechanisms, adjust Overcome some difficulties in the deep-seated interest pattern.
+It is necessary to strengthen reform investigation and research, go to places and departments where conflicts and problems are concentrated, go deep into the grassroots, go to the masses, observe the facts, and dissect the sparrow.
 Use your brains more and work harder.
-It is necessary to intensify the implementation of reforms, improve the reform implementation mechanism that is coordinated from top to bottom, integrated with each other, and that is precise and efficient, and make greater efforts to do a good job in reform supervision and promote the implementation of reform measures to be effective.
+It is necessary to intensify the implementation of reforms, improve the reform implementation mechanism that coordinates from top to bottom, integrates different areas, and is precise and efficient, and puts more effort into the work of reform supervision, so as to promote the implementation of reform measures to be effective.
 It is necessary to mobilize the enthusiasm of all parties for reform, improve the incentive mechanism for reform and innovation, increase the exchange and promotion of typical experience in reform, strengthen the guidance of public opinion, and respond to the concerns of all parties in a timely manner.

 Members of the Central Committee for Comprehensively Deepening Reform attended the meeting, and responsible comrades from relevant departments of the central government and state agencies attended the meeting.